 - Preparing post-sales support such as implementation, materials, support, and infrastructure

-With the value that forecasting adds to a business, why do so many sales leaders struggle with correct sales forecasting?
+With the value that forecasting adds to a business, why do so many sales leaders struggle with correct sales forecasting techniques?
 The simple answer?
 It is a difficult, quantitative topic — one with many factors to consider.
 Becoming a sales forecasting expert takes time and practice.
 But there are steps you can take to gain skills in the area and choose the right techniques.

 Before diving into methods for sales forecasting, take a look at the video below.
 We provide an overview of forecasting strategies to give you a better understanding of the topic.